Kajal429/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-This is Responsive Landing Page end to end project.
+This is a Responsive Landing Page end to end project.